 Why do I keep getting cystitis?

 Cystitis is a common type of Urinary Tract Infection (UTI) that typically lasts around 3 days.
-It’s usually caused by bacteria known as Escherichia Coli (E. Coli) entering the urethra (the tube that carries urine out your body) and travelling up, which causes irritation of the bladder.
+It’s usually caused by bacteria known as Escherichia Coli (E. Coli) entering the urethra (the tube that carries urine out of the body) and travelling up, which causes irritation of the bladder.

 Generally, women are more likely to have cystitis than men; the NHS believes this is because a woman’s urethra is shorter and closer to the anus, meaning bacteria has less far to travel in order to reach the bladder.

-While not usually a cause for concern, cystitis is uncomfortable and sometimes painful.
-Along with some sore symptoms, you can also feel unwell in yourself with flu-like symptoms.
+While not typically a cause for concern, cystitis can be uncomfortable and sometimes painful.
+Along with some sore symptoms, you may also experience flu-like symptoms.

-Some people suffer from recurring cystitis; this is what doctors classify as 3 different occurrences in one year, or 2 episodes in 6 months.
+Some people suffer from recurring cystitis, which doctors classify as three or more occurrences in one year, or two episodes in six months.
 Whilst there’s no certainty as to why some people are more prone to cystitis than others, there are a number of useful everyday things to know that could help you prevent it.

 I've Had Cystitis Before – Why Has It Come Back?

 Unfortunately, some people are more predisposed to cystitis than others, and they may suffer from it more frequently.
-In these cases, a long-term treatment plan may need to be put into place by a doctor.
+In such cases, a doctor may need to establish a long-term treatment plan.

 • Sexual intercourse